zqf1234588/zqf_first/README.md

 ## 📌 Overview

-We leverage the **Unet++** architecture, built on top of PyTorch, to segment retinal images.
+The **Unet++** architecture, built on top of PyTorch, to segment retinal images.
 The project covers the full pipeline from data preprocessing, model training/testing, to result visualization and performance evaluation.

 ---